wadehuber/codeexamples/c/c0/README.md

 [Video](https://youtu.be/xkL6KTnslkU) (6:58) - *Examples of using printf in C*

 This video starts with an overview of editing, compiling, & running C programs using Ubuntu on Windows.
-It then goes over printf control sequences, including printing integer values as decimal, octal, and hexidecmial values, formatting floating point numbers, escape sequences for tabs & newlines, & printing in columns.
+It then goes over printf control sequences, including printing integer values as decimal, octal, and hexadecimal values, formatting floating point numbers, escape sequences for tabs & newlines, & printing in columns.
 Most of this material is available in other examples, but is presented here to give a dedicated overview.

 ### [datatypes.c](https://github.com/wadehuber/codeexamples/blob/master/c/c0/datatypes.c)

-[Video](https://youtu.be/10ewFOh8pKQ) (19:47) - *Examples of different data types built in to C and how we can work with them.*
+[Video](https://youtu.be/10ewFOh8pKQ) (19:47) - *Examples of different data types built into C and how we can work with them.*

 Multiple examples of declaring and printing different data types.
 The variable declarations have multiple examples of different types of literals (a token that represents a fixed value).
 The printf statement allows you to include values in the output string through the use of control sequences.
-The control sequences are replaced by the expression(s) that follows the output string.
+The control sequences are replaced by the expression(s) that follow the output string.
 Note that whatever expression you try to print will be implicitly converted to the type declared in the control sequence.
 That can cause confusion when you print a negative number using the %u control sequence, so if you get unexpected output always check that you are using the correct control sequence for the variable.
 Additional control sequences are listed in the C notes.

 ## Control structures

-The videos in this section go in to some more detail into control structures in C.  For the most part, there isn't much difference between C and Java, so you can skip these if you would like.
+The videos in this section go into some more detail into control structures in C.  For the most part, there isn't much difference between C and Java, so you can skip these if you would like.

 ### [control.c](https://github.com/wadehuber/codeexamples/blob/master/c/c0/control.c)

-[Video](https://youtu.be/liSw02tckLQ) (18:39) - *Control structures in C such as loops, conditional statements, and controling loop execution.*
+[Video](https://youtu.be/liSw02tckLQ) (18:39) - *Control structures in C such as loops, conditional statements, and controlling loop execution.*

 The syntax in this file should look familiar to you since, other than the input and output statements, almost every line of code is valid Java syntax.
 The scanf function gets input and stores it at the address given - the & operator gets the address of a variable.
 We will discuss that operator more when we discuss pointers.